luyaor/icse2018-poster/README.md

-Use Compile main.tex to generate pdf.
+Compile main.tex to generate pdf.

 Main content are in body.tex